u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

 mbed-examples-odin-w2\udp-time-client-wifi\build\ublox-evk-odin-w2-gcc\source\udp-time-client-wifi.bin

 ## Running the application
 When you plugin your EVK-ODIN-W2 board to your computer it should turn up as a USB mass storage device.
-To program the application binary to your board simply copy and paste the application binary to your mbed USB mass storage device.
+To program the application binary to your board simply copy and paste the application binary to your Mbed USB mass storage device.

 After successful programming reset your device and the application will start executing.